Carpenter turned Goldminer

 HOMETOWN: Portland, OR

 Chris worked for 25 years as a plant carpenter and, more recently, he and his wife have been buying, fixing up and selling homes.
-In his spare time he is an enthusiastic hunter and competitive rifle shooter.
+In his spare time he is a competitive rifle shooter.
 He also teaches responsible gun use to young people.
-He will have been married to his wife Sharon for 40 years this February.
-The couple have two children, but have had the privilege of having several more children call them mom and dad through the years.
+Married to his wife Sharon for 43 years, the couple have two children.